bcgov/soba/backend/README.md

 ### Form Wrapper

-This project serves as a wrapper for formio currnetly, but it is not tied to formio, it can wrap other projects and multiple projects
+This project serves as a wrapper for formio currnetly, but it is not tied to formio, it can wrap other projects and multiple projects.